 If you have never watched a live video, you should.
 It's helpful to see how others are using the technology and start brainstorming how those techniques can be adapted to drive the message you want to share.

 Live video scares people away because they think it's all improv or spontaneous.
 Sometimes it is, but most of the time there is significant planning and preparation to ensure success and quality.
 Live videos also give your audience a sense of authenticity and personability.

 Decide which programs in your church are the best fit for live video.
-The easiest place to start is simply to live stream your church services.
+The easiest place to start is to simply live stream your church services.
 However, there is probably much more value to your congregation if you consider adapting a program specifically for live video.
-For example, the pastor may give a short, seperate sermon directly to the camera and interact in real-time with the congregation.
+For example, the pastor may give a short, separate sermon directly to the camera and interact in real time with the congregation.
 These live stream sermons can be scheduled at times when the ideal audience is most active.

 Before you hit "Go Live," practice — especially if you are just getting your feet wet with video.
-Try to test your content in the same location and about the same time of day as your live video so that you'll know how noise and light works for your video.
-Things you need to keep in mind include: does the focus of your video shift at all?
+Try to test your content in the same location and at about the same time of day as your live video so that you'll know how noise and light work for your video.
+Questions you need to keep in mind include: Does the focus of your video shift at all?
 Will you need to change camera angles or adjust lighting?

 Let your congregation know that you will be launching a live stream.
-In the weeks preceding the live video launch, be sure to share information on the location that people can watch the live stream and how people can engage.
+In the weeks preceding the live video launch, be sure to share information on the location where people can watch the live stream and how they can engage.
 Naturally, live video announcements should become a regular part of your social content and your printed church schedules.